elephantscale/es-training-new/spark/slides/SPARK-ML.md

 ## Machine Learning @ Scale

-* Going from laptop to cluster requires lot of effort
-    - Usually involves multiple teams
+* Going from laptop to cluster requires lot of effort -Usually involves multiple teams

 * Spark enables laptop-->cluster
-    - Develop on laptop
+  -Develop on laptop
-    - Deploy on cluster
+  -Deploy on cluster

 * Cloud vendors are trying simplify this too